Helping you Manage Risks for Your business, organization or non-profit

 - Pay for legal expenses if an employee sues over a work injury the policy doesn’t cover

 While required by law, this policy actually spreads the actual cost of employee injury out over time.
-Because you may pay $2-3 to the insurance company for every dollar it pays out for employee injuries, it’s one of the highest costs your business has to manage.
-So, it’s imperative you have an advisor who can help you control this expense by implementing strategies to prevent and manage claims.
+Because you may pay $2-3 to the insurance company for every dollar it pays out for employee injuries, this is one of the highest costs your business must manage.
+So, it is imperative you have an advisor who can help you control this expense by implementing strategies to prevent and manage claims.

 By definition, liability is the state of being responsible for something by law.
 For business owners, your responsibilities can be wide-ranging, and the risk of being sued is always looming.
 Each business’ situation is unique, however common liability coverages needed (or in some cases, required) are the following:

 - Commercial General Liability – coverage for customer injuries, customer property damage, and lawsuits relating to both of these.
 It can help pay for immediate medical expenses as well as legal costs if an incident leads to a lawsuit.